symphorien/nix-du/README.md

 ```
 nix-du -n=50 | tred | dot -Tsvg > store.svg
 ```
-Note that with these options
+Note that with these options:
-* some roots are kept even if they are not heavy enough.
+* Some roots are kept even if they are not heavy enough.
-* the size of nodes becomes an approximation, so don't be surprised if removing a 500MB root only saves 450MB.
+* The size of nodes becomes an approximation, so don't be surprised if removing a 500 MB root only saves 450 MB.

 ### What element of my profile is taking space ?
-`nix-du` can also be used for example to analyse which dependencies of a store path are responsible for disk usage.
+`nix-du` can also be used for example to analyze which dependencies of a store path are responsible for disk usage.
 To do so, pass `--root /nix/store/hash-foo`.
 Notably, here are useful use cases:

-* Which packages installed with `environment.systemPackages` in `/etc/nixos/configuration.nix` use most space ? (ignoring everything less than 500MB)
+* Which packages installed with `environment.systemPackages` in `/etc/nixos/configuration.nix` use most space ? (ignoring everything less than 500 MB)
 ```
 nix-du --root /run/current-system/sw/ -s 500MB | tred > result.dot
 ```